Molly Ringwald: Career

 In 1978 at the age of 10, Ringwald was chosen to play Kate in the West Coast production of Annie.
 In 1979, Ringwald appeared on the TV series Diff'rent Strokes and was selected to become part of the large cast of that show's spin-off, The Facts of Life.
 She played Molly Parker, a perky, feminist student at Eastland Girls School.
 At the beginning of the second season, the show underwent a major revamp, and most of the cast, including Ringwald, were cut from the show.
 Ringwald later said that Nancy McKeon replaced her to play a new character named Jo.

 In 1980, Ringwald performed as a lead vocalist on two Disney albums.
-On the patriotic album Yankee Doodle Mickey, Ringwald sang "This Is My Country", "The Star-Spangled Banner", and "God Bless America".
+On the patriotic album Yankee Doodle Mickey, Ringwald sang "This Is My Country" and "The Star-Spangled Banner".
 She later performed one track, "The First Noel", on a Disney Christmas album, Disney's Merry Christmas Carols.
 Turning toward motion pictures, she got a key supporting role in the 1982 film Tempest, directed by Paul Mazursky with top casting director Juliet Taylor, and was nominated for a Golden Globe award for the role.